griga23/shoe-store/lab1.md

 USE CATALOG <MY CONFLUENT ENVIRONMENT NAME>;
 USE cc_handson_cluster;
 ```
-List all Flink Tables (=Kafka topics) in your Confluent Cloud cluster
+List all Flink Tables (=Kafka topics) in your Confluent Cloud cluster:
 ```
 SHOW TABLES;
 ```
-Do you see tables shoe_products, shoe_customers, shoe_orders?
+Do you see tables `shoe_products`, `shoe_customers`, `shoe_orders`?

-You can add multiple query boxes by clicking the + button on the left of it
+You can add multiple query boxes by clicking the `+` button on the left.

 ![image](terraform/img/add-query-box.png)

-Understand how was the table created
+Understand how the table `shoe_products` was created:
 ```
 SHOW CREATE TABLE shoe_products;
 ```

 ![image](terraform/img/sqlWorkspace_showCreated.png)

-More info to understand all parameters https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html
+YOu can find more information about all parameters  [here](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html)

 ### 5. Select Queries
 Our Flink tables are populated by the Datagen connectors.